Powerwall Savings and ROI: How to Get Your Money's Worth

 While many utilities have transitioned away from favorable net metering, some areas still pay decent rates to those producing excess solar.
-Utilities that credit or pay their customers the same or more for their production than for the power they pull off the grid makes storage options economically unviable.
+Utilities that credit, or pay, their customers the same or more for their production than for the power they pull off the grid makes storage options economically nonviable.

 Homeowners can add a Powerwall without adding solar.
 However, if they do, they miss out on the ITC, which reduces the cost of adding a home battery.
 They also miss out on the benefits of generating solar power, like avoiding fluctuating electricity rates and decreasing their carbon footprint.

 If you only want to add a Powerwall to save money, it may not make sense.
 The savings of a Powerwall come from the price of the Powerwall, the avoided electricity rate and the home battery's life expectancy.

 While adding a Powerwall isn't a good fit for everyone, there are situations where it makes sense.
 Some of these situations include when the homeowner values security, when the utility offers TOU metering and when the area has Powerwall incentives.

 Investing in Security